CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         field, the Beacon `assayCode` uses the valid local CURIE `OMOP:SPECIMEN.quantity` with label `Specimen quantity`.

+        By default, the original OMOP rows are also preserved under fields such as `info.PERSON.OMOP_columns` or
+        `biosamples.info.SPECIMEN.OMOP_columns`.
+This is intentional: it helps
+        users audit the mapping and, when desired, query original OMOP values through Beacon-oriented APIs.
+Use `--no-source-info` to omit these raw OMOP payloads from the generated `BFF`.

         In this mode, `Convert-Pheno` infers the OMOP table name from each filename.
 At minimum, practical conversions usually require:

         - `PERSON`